heamanthsop/parlant/README.md

 1. 💡 **Explainability:** Providing feedback around its interpretation of guidelines in each real-life context, which helps in troubleshooting and improvement
 1. 🔧 **Maintainability:** Helping you maintain a coherent set of guidelines by detecting and alerting you to possible contradictions (gross or subtle) in your instructions

-## 🚀 Real-world impact

-[Revenued](https://www.revenued.com), a business capital provider, uses Parlant for their Sales Copilot.
-They leverage Parlant's structured CLI to modify the agent's behavior quickly and easily based on feedback from company stakeholders.

-## 💪 Key benefits
+## 💪 Other benefits

 ### Control that actually works
-* **Guidelines**: Control responses by writing contextual rules - like "offer limited time coupons if it's a holiday" or "make it very clear we don't offer loans if a customer asks about it".
-By using condition/action definitions, you define exactly when and how your agent should respond
-* **Glossary**: Teach your agent your business-specific terminology so that both you and your customers can speak to it naturally in your language
 * **Coherence checks**: Catch conflicts by having Parlant evaluate new guidelines against existing ones before they're applied
-* **Dynamic context**: Make your agent context-aware by setting user-specific variables like customer account or subscription tier.
-These shape how your agent responds to each user
-* **Guided tool use**: Control API access by linking tools to specific guidelines.
-This way, your agent only calls APIs when appropriate and with clear intent

-### Developer friendly
-* **See changes instantly**: Modify behavior on the fly by updating guidelines directly, no retraining or redeployment needed
+* **See changes instantly**: Modify behavior on the fly by updating guidelines directly — no retraining or redeployment needed
 * **Track changes in Git**: Manage agent behavior like code by storing configuration as JSON in your repo.
 Review, rollback, branch, and merge just like any other code
 * **Clean architecture**: Separate concerns by keeping business logic in tools and conversation patterns in guidelines.
 Each piece does what it does best
-* **Type safety**: Build rapidly using native TypeScript/JavaScript SDKs with proper type definitions

 ### Deploy with confidence
 * **Reliable at scale**: Parlant filters and selects guidelines per context, allowing you to scale your agent's complexity and use-cases while maintaining consistent, focused behavior
-* **Debug with ease**: Troubleshoot effectively by tracing which guidelines were applied and why for any given response
+* **Debug with ease**: Troubleshoot effectively by tracing which guidelines were applied and why for any given response. leveraging Parlant's highly descriptive and explainable log outputs
 * **Test before deploy**: Validate changes using the built-in chat UI to test new behaviors before they reach customers

 ## 🤖 Works with all major LLM providers